 Earth Balance soy free buttery spread

-Gluten free flour substitutions: If you arenβt able to find the Robin Hood gluten-free flour blend, you can swap it out for rice flour or any other blend.
+Gluten free flour substitutions: If you aren’t able to find the Robin Hood gluten-free flour blend, you can swap it out for rice flour or any other blend.
 Try to look for a blend that contains rice flour, potato starch, tapioca starch and xanthan gum.
-This will give you the most consistent result.
+This will give you the most consistent result, but any gluten free flour mixture will work.
 You can also swap it out for 1 to 1.5 cups of cassava flour.
 If you use cassava flour, you will need less than the 2 cups that this recipe calls for because it absorbs a lot more liquid.

-Dairy free milk substitutions: I often use oat milk in my baking, but you can use any type of dairy free milk including coconut, almond, cashew, macadamia, etc.
+Dairy free milk substitutions: I often use oat milk in my baking, but you can use coconut milk, almond milk, cashew milk, macadamia milk, etc.

 Egg substitutions: Instead of using regular eggs, feel free to use an egg substitute such as chia, flax or gelatin eggs.
 If you use an egg substitute, you may need to bake the biscuits a bit longer than this recipe calls for.